 - Kirribilli – Their Sunday (monthly) art and design market is a favourite of ours

 - Bondi – Weekends – lots of eats, a great way to end the Coogee to Bondi walk

 - The Rocks – Weekends- locally made souvenirs and more

 9. See a show

-From enjoying a performance by the Australia Ballet at the Opera House to catching the latest Sydney Dance Company show or play at the Wharf Theatre there is plenty of choice.
+There is plenty of choice from enjoying a performance by the Australia Ballet at the Opera House to catching the latest Sydney Dance Company show or play at the Wharf Theatre.

 10. Take in the harbour from above

-Regardless of your budget there is a way to admire Sydney from above.
-Here are our five favourites, include one of these on your itinerary for an unforgettable harbour view
+Regardless of your budget, there is a way to admire Sydney from above.
+Here are our five favourites, including one of these on your itinerary for an unforgettable harbour view.

 - Pylon lookout – a museum and an observation deck with 360-degree views